demisto/content/Packs/QRadar/Playbooks/playbook-QRadar-GetOffenseCorrelationsV2_README.md

 Deprecated.
-Use the "QRadar - Get Offense Logs" playbook instead.Run on a QRadar offense to get more information:
+Use the "QRadar - Get Offense Logs" playbook instead.

+Run on a QRadar offense to get more information:

 * Get all correlations relevant to the offense
 * Get all logs relevant to the correlations (not done by default - set "GetCorrelationLogs" to "True")